27. Commodity Prices#

 Regarding quantities,

-• supply is the sum of carryover by speculators and the current harvest
+• supply is the sum of carryover by speculators and the current harvest, and

 • demand is the sum of purchases by consumers and purchases by speculators.